poojadhansore/DynamicNFTCollectionwithEvolutionMechanics/README.md

+# MySmartContractProject

+## Project Description

+This project demonstrates the deployment of a simple Solidity smart contract using Hardhat.
+The contract allows setting and retrieving a stored value.

+## Project Vision

+To provide a foundational example for developers looking to deploy smart contracts on the Core Testnet 2.

+## Key Features

+- Deploy a smart contract with an initial value.
+- Set and get the stored value.

+## Future Scope

+- Implement additional functions for contract interaction.
+- Deploy to other testnets and mainnets.
 ## Things you need to do:

 - Project.sol file - Rename this file and add the solidity code inside it.